 This is due to the fact that the human memory is often not good enough to store a strong password and most passwords that are easy to memorise are also easy to guess.
-For example, it has been found that people generally pick things like their date of birth, the name of a relative, pet’s name, etc., each of these things may be easy to remember, but easy for someone who knows you (or who have seen your social media account) to guess.
-It has also been documented that more than 50% of people use the top 25 most common passwords, some of the top five being, ‘123456’, ‘querty’ and ‘111111’.
-Using any one of these would make it incredibly easy for a would-be-hacker, as they may not even need to use password cracking software.
+For example, it has been found that people generally pick things like their date of birth, the name of a relative, pet’s name, etc. Each of these things may be easy to remember, but they are also easy for someone who knows you (or who has seen your social media account) to guess.
+It has also been documented that more than 50% of people use the top 25 most common passwords, a list that includes passwords such as ‘123456’, ‘qwerty’ and ‘111111’.
+Using any one of these would make it incredibly easy for a would-be hacker, as they may not even need to use password cracking software.

 If a user cannot write their password down on paper nor their phone, what should they do?
 A recent survey taken by Centrify (on internet users based in the UK and US), found that companies lose about £261 per person on password retrieval per year, so memorising looks like a bad idea.
 There is of course, software that can be purchased to help keep track of all the passwords you use, but they have to be backed up securely and regularly.
 In addition, if the computer the software is on fails or is hacked, then you potentially have to recreate all your passwords.

-With passwords either being hard to remember for the user or too easy to guess by a hacker, it has been found that using biometrics is the way forward and by using SmartSign to elleviate the dependancy of passwords could be just what your system needs.
+With passwords either being hard to remember for the user or too easy to guess by a hacker, it has been found that using biometrics is the way forward and by using SmartSign to alleviate the dependency on passwords could be just what your system needs.
 The new biometric authentication will eliminate the risks associated with using a password, increase security and will also make productivity improve.